pxlcore/laravel-sqlanywhere/README.md

 Installation
 ============

-Add `pxlcore\laravel-sqlanywhere` and `cagartner/sql-anywhere-client` as a requirement to composer.json:
+Add `pxlcore/laravel-sqlanywhere` and `cagartner/sql-anywhere-client` as a requirement to composer.json:

 ```javascript
 {